Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Experiments on Real-World Scenarios

 In our experiment, up to two historical time steps of the semantic graph are utilized as input to the network although more historical time steps can be considered to improve the prediction performance.
 The reason is because, in this work, we focus more on how the proposed generic representations can be integrated into the graph-based network structure to enable flexibility and transferability of the prediction algorithm.
 Moreover, we want to show that even with limited historical information, the proposed algorithm can still generate desirable results.

 The dimension for GRU-based recurrent functions, $f_{rec}^{1,2}$, is set to 128.
 All the layers in the network embed the input into a 64-dimensional vector with $tanh$ non-linear activation function.
 A dropout layer is appended to the end of each layer to enhance the network’s generalization ability and prevent overfitting.
 The size of the attention weight, $\mathbf{W}_{att}$, is set to 128.
 A batch size of 512 is used at each training iteration with learning rate of 0.001.
+The model is implemented in PyTorch and it is optimized on 2 GPUs with synchronous training.